New research into concept of Ethical Business Regulation endorsed by UK Government Review

 Research by FLJS Board Member and Professor of Civil Justice Systems Chris Hodges has today been published in an FLJS Policy Brief that develops the emerging concept of Ethical Business Regulation (EBR) currently being adopted by the UK Government.

-The policy brief, entitled Ethical Business Regulation: Growing Empirical Evidence, is the result of the author's research and consultation with UK and Scottish Governments, regulators, and business representatives, and expands upon research published yesterday by the UK Government as an Annexe to the Review of Ethics for Regulators conducted by the Committee on Standards in Public Life.
+The policy brief, entitled Ethical Business Regulation: Growing Empirical Evidence, is the result of the author's research and consultation with UK and Scottish Governments, regulators, and business representatives, and expands upon research published yesterday by the UK Government as part of its Review of Ethics for Regulators conducted by the Committee on Standards in Public Life.

 It outlines the concept of Ethical Business Regulation (EBR), which aims to foster a business culture of mutual engagement, respect, learning, and constant improvement, based on social trust.
 The concept is based on existing evidence on why people observe or break rules, on how culture can support continuous performance and innovation, and commercial success.
 The findings were recently endorsed in the UN's Manual on Consumer Protection.

 The policy brief provides an assessment of current examples and empirical evidence of successful applications of EBR in industries including civil aviation, energy, and pharmaceuticals.
 It develops the concept of an open and just 'no blame' culture, to encourage voluntary reporting of failures to meet regulatory standards and to enable adequate measures to be put in place.